Headed to New York for New Years this year? Check out these tips to help you save money and time on your trip.

 Instead… go early so you are one of the first to get in

-- You will wait less in line
+- Less waiting in line

 - More drinks and food